 Let’s have a look at my usual Monday morning in Berlin – the smell of fresh coffee in my nose, the first rays of sunshine breaking through the window, and I have a few minutes left before I have to rush to work.

-I have 5 minutes before I have to run to the tram.
-5 minutes I spend scrolling past happy couples, girls who seem to be jet-setting from one paradise to the next, friends who spent great weekends out hiking, the usual yogi who impresses me with yet another handstand exercise, and some extremely passionate sustainability advocates.
+I have five minutes before I have to run to the tram.
+During these minutes I spend scrolling past happy couples, girls who seem to be jet-setting from one paradise to the next, friends who spent great weekends out hiking, the usual yogi who impresses me with yet another handstand exercise, and some extremely passionate sustainability advocates.

-I spend 5 minutes in a world that seems so perfect, full of people who seem so content.
+I spend five minutes in a world that seems so perfect, full of people who seem so content.

 Most of us are familiar with the feelings that follow shortly after.
 While we scroll with a blank face, jealousy, envy, sometimes even anger will emerge.
 An aching thought might pop up: “why can’t I be like that?”